TOPIC: What Is The Best Triathlete Training Workout?

 Sprints should pretty much crap you out, because if you did them right, your body is going to be begging you for oxygen and you will be breathing like no other.

-A good way to mix sprints with tempo runs is by sprinting from one light pole to the next, and jogging at a fast pace between the next two, and repeating.
+A good way to mix sprints with tempo runs is sprinting from one light pole to the next, and jogging at a fast pace between the next two, and repeating.

 Note On Strength Training:

 It is important to maintain some time in the gym lifting, but heavy weight training will not help you, and in fact will probably hinder you.
-It would be best if you focused on lighter weights and higher repetitions while in the gym.
+It would be best if you focus on lighter weights and higher repetitions while in the gym.

-Combining It All Together:
+-> Combining It All Together:

 When you feel you've accomplished a reasonable distance proportional to your triathlon, hop out and get changed and get ready to ride.
 This will also be a good opportunity to practice your transitions between phases because that time will usually count against you too.
 Hop on your bike and go.